 Impact assessment and evaluation

 [1.
-A [State Party that has determined that a planned activity under its jurisdiction or control] [proponent that has determined that a planned activity] requires an environmental impact assessment under this Agreement shall ensure that the prediction and evaluation of impacts in such an assessment is conducted in accordance with this Part, using the best available scientific information and traditional knowledge [, and an examination of alternatives].]
+A [State Party that has determined that a planned activity under its jurisdiction or control] requires an environmental impact assessment under this Agreement shall ensure that the prediction and evaluation of impacts in such an assessment is conducted in accordance with this Part, using the best available scientific information and traditional knowledge [, and an examination of alternatives including a no action alternative].]

 [2.
 Nothing in this Part precludes States Parties, in particular small island developing States, from conducting joint environmental impact assessments.]

 [3.
 Alt.
 1. A State Party may designate a third party to conduct an environmental impact assessment required under this Agreement.
-Environmental impact assessments conducted by such third parties must be submitted to the State for review and decision-making.]
+Environmental impact assessments conducted by such third parties must be submitted to the State to be forwarded for review and decision-making.]

-[3.
-Alt.
-2. The environmental impact assessment shall be conducted by an independent consultant appointed by a panel of experts designated by the Scientific and Technical [Body] [Network].]

 [4.
-A pool of experts shall be created under the Scientific and Technical [Body] [Network].
+A pool of experts shall be created under the Scientific and Technical [Body] .
 States Parties with capacity constraints may commission those experts to conduct and evaluate environmental impact assessments for planned activities.]

 Article 33